 2. Rip Rap or Rocky Banks

-This is maybe the most popular place you’ll see most fisherman fishing crankbaits and for good reason.
-Crankbaits running down rip rap, rock banks is a great way to catch fish all year long.
+This is maybe the most popular place you’ll see fisherman fishing crankbaits and for good reason.
+Crankbaits running down rocky banks is a great way to catch fish all year long.
+Add some wind blowing onto the bank, which creates the “rip-rap” moniker, and you could be in a gold mine.

 The wind pushes tons of small bait fish into the rocky banks where they will seek refuge against the water current.
 Bass will sit just below these baitfish on the rocks below waiting for the stray fish to come out for an easy meal.